sdaulton/TaxiPrediction/Homepage.md

 * We had to parse 440 million records and remove dirty records (e.g. nulls, invalid geographical coordinates, etc.)
 * Feature extraction:
   * Location features: We used geohashing to discretize the location data.
 This is very important because we were able to adjust the granularity of the precision of the location (different size of rectangles) - and make predictions on these locations.
-  * We also added additional features like cosine & sine on some of the data fields (more information in our notebooks)
+  * We also added additional features like cosine & sine on the time and day of the week fields (see our [notebook](https://github.com/sdaulton/TaxiPrediction/blob/master/DataPrepAWSSpark.ipynb) for more information in our notebooks)
-  * We grouped the entire dataset by time of the day(binned), day of the week & location (geohash).
+  * We grouped the entire dataset by time of the day(binned), day of the week & location ([geohash](https://github.com/hkwi/python-geohash)).

 ### 3. Machine learning (Pandas/Scikit learn)
 #### Approach 1: Predicting the pickup density for an average day of week and time of day